munificent/craftinginterpreters/book/statements-and-state.md

 This is in contrast with **dynamic scope** where you don't know what a name refers to until you execute the code.
-Lox doesn't have dynamically scoped variables, but methods and fields on objects are dynamically scoped:
+Lox doesn't have dynamically scoped *variables*, but methods and fields on objects are dynamically scoped:

 ```lox
 class Saxophone {